Should we expect content posted on the Proceedings of the National Academy of Sciences of the United States of America

 - The researchers provided no mechanisms that plausibly linked performance “in an incentivized behavioral economic task” with telomere length.

 - The researchers didn’t demonstrate any causal mechanisms whereby two gene variants plausibly affected the task performance’s purported effect on telomere length.

-What’s the real reason the reviewer forwarded this paper to PNAS.org?
+What’s the real reason this poor-quality paper’s reviewer forwarded it to PNAS.org?

 http://www.pnas.org/content/113/10/2780.full “Delay discounting, genetic sensitivity, and leukocyte telomere length”